coderofsalvation/MilkyTracker/README.md

 A: MilkyTrackerX is basically a build of mainline MilkyTracker, but with **new gridsequencer-like features & UX-changes, new keyboard shortcuts, [sample-editor scripting](https://gitlab.com/coderofsalvation/milkytracker-scripts), [ASCIISTEP16 liveperforming](https://tinyurl.com/asciistep16) and different default settings** on top of it (a 'better' (opiniated) milkytracker workflow).

-> Q: Why a tracker?
-We have DAW's which supports 1001 things'n'plugins these days.

-A: Well good luck with that: 1001 things'n'plugins easily become a burden for productivity.
-This is where sample-trackers shine since the late 80s.
-Samples & all-in-one-screen-UX are first-class-citizens, which introduces the up/downside of stronger separation between sounddesign and composition.

 ### Download MilkyTrackerX:

 * Linux: [MilkyTracker-x86_64.AppImage](https://ci.appveyor.com/api/projects/coderofsalvation/milkytrackerx/artifacts/milkytracker/MilkyTrackerX-x86_64.AppImage?branch=master&job=Image:%20Ubuntu1604;%20Platform:%20x64)